-But I did that just last week.
+But I did that just a few days ago.
 The magic of flight whisked me from my home in the Rocky Mountains to the streets of Paris in less than 12 hours.

 The only drawback is that our bodies have a hard time catching up with this sort of time change.
 The result is jet lag, a very real malady.

 Jet lag results in fatigue, disorientation, a loss of sleep and even a lack of ability to concentrate.
 Some people, like me, feel a bit dizzy and seasick from the jet lag.

 Fortunately, I’ve come up with several ways to help combat jet lag, and have developed a routine that helps.
 First, I set my watch to the destination time as soon as I walk into the plane.
 That puts my mind frame onto the destination’s clock.

 During the flight, I drink lots of water (no caffeine).
 I’ll eat the meal and watch one movie, but then force myself to try and sleep.
 I have my favorite sleeping neck pillows (yup, I take two to form a comfortable pillow against the window), my eye cover, ear plugs and a light sleeping aid to help me sleep when I should.
 That routine certainly helps.
 Traveling overseas has gotten easier, but sometimes I still feel that dreaded jet lag.

 As a travel editor, I sometimes receive samples of travel products to review.
 More than a year ago, I got a small packet of No-Jet-Lag in the mail.
 It was described as a “homeopathic remedy specially formatted and rigorously tested to alleviate jet lag.”
 Made in New Zealand, it contains natural ingredients like Wild Chamomile, Daisy and Leopard’s Bane.